xrdocs/programmability/_tutorials/2022-02-22-scrapli-overview.md

 ```
 pip install scrapli_netconf
 ```
 Install **scrapli[asyncssh]**.
-It is a scrapli plugin which speed up the automation process by executing the tasks asynchronously.
+It is a scrapli plugin that speeds up the automation process by executing the tasks asynchronously.
 ```
 pip install scrapli[asyncssh]
 ```